-- The UK requirement for the minimum level of sensitivity for the performance of anti-HCV screening is that a positive result should be obtained "during assay evaluation/validation/verification with a quality control calibrated to the WHO International Standard.
-In the absence of standardisation against a WHO International Standard, the reagent must be validated for use by the UK Blood Service using the reagent." with the UK anti-HCV working standard (19/240 or equivalent), available from NIBSC.
-Laboratories using HCV assays of higher analytical or dilutional sensitivity where the working standard reacts too strongly are advised to utilise an alternative UKCA or CE marked material intended for such use which may be used in place of the working standard if the material has been fully validated by the UK Blood and Tissue Establishment using the material. - "In addition to the assay manufacturer's controls a quality control suitable for the purposes of monitoring the performance of in-vitro assays must be included at least once in each series of tests to demonstrate acceptable sensitivity of the test method.
-Where available, the quality control should be CE or UKCA marked.
-The quality control must be manufactured by a different manufacturer to that of the assay."
+The UK requirement for the minimum level of sensitivity for the performance of anti-HCV screening is that a positive result should be obtained with the UK anti-HCV working standard (19/240 or equivalent), available from NIBSC.
+Laboratories using HCV assays of higher analytical or dilutional sensitivity where the working standard reacts too strongly are advised to utilise an alternative UKCA or CE marked material intended for such use which may be used in place of the working standard if the material has been fully validated by the UK Blood and Tissue Establishment using the material.

-In addition to the assay manufacturer's controls, the UK working standard must be included at least once in each series of tests to demonstrate acceptable sensitivity of the test method. - No series of tests should be considered acceptable unless the result of the assay manufacturer's "controls" and the additional quality control samples have satisfied the criteria laid down.
+- In addition to the assay manufacturer's controls, the UK working standard must be included at least once in each series of tests to demonstrate acceptable sensitivity of the test method. - No series of tests should be considered acceptable unless the result of the assay manufacturer's and the additional quality control samples have satisfied the criteria laid down.